steinbrueckri/talks.steinbrueck.io/content/docker_on_osx/_index.md

 Mounts:         --
 ```

-But is know just a VirtualMachine instance without Docker
+But it is now just a Virtual Machine without Docker

 ---

-### CloudInit
+### CloudInit can to the Job!

 cloud-init is a software package that automates the initialization of cloud instances during system boot.
 You can configure cloud-init to perform a variety of tasks.
 Some sample tasks that cloud-init can perform include: Configuring a host name.
 Installing packages on an instance.